Transversals as generating sets in finitely generated groups: Introduction

 Let $H$ be a subgroup of $G$ (written $H<G$).
 A \textit{left transversal} for $H$ in $G$ is a choice of exactly one representative from each left coset of $H$.
 A \textit{right transversal} for $H$ is $G$ in defined in an analogous fashion.
 A \emph{left-right} transversal for $H$ is a set $S$ which is simultaneously a left transversal, and a right transversal, for $H$ in $G$.
 The existence of a left or right transversal is clear (assuming the Axiom of Choice) whereas it is not immediate that a left-right transversal always exists.
 We gave a short proof of this in \cite{BCZ} for the case where $H$ is of finite index, as well as a brief historical discussion of this result.

 Transversals are natural objects of study, especially when $H$ has finite index in $G$.
 Moreover, finding generating sets for a group $G$ is a well known problem in the case when $G$ is finitely generated.
 Therefore we can ask: given a finitely generated group $G$ and a finite index subgroup $H$ of $G$, is there a (say) left transversal for $H$ in $G$ which also generates $G$?
-(In fact if $T$ is a left transversal for $H$ in $G$, then it is clear that $T^{-1}$ (the set of inverses of all elements in $T$) is a right transversal of $H$ in $G$.
-Moreover $\langle S \rangle=\langle S^{-1} \rangle$ for any subset $S$ of a group $G$, so we need only consider left transversals throughout.)
+In fact if $T$ is a left transversal for $H$ in $G$, then it is clear that $T^{-1}$ (the set of inverses of all elements in $T$) is a right transversal of $H$ in $G$.
+Moreover $\langle S \rangle=\langle S^{-1} \rangle$ for any subset $S$ of a group $G$, so we need only consider left transversals throughout.
 Jain asked Cameron this question under the added assumption that $G$ is a finite group and $H$ is corefree in $G$, meaning that $\mbox{core}_G(H)=\{e\}$ ($\core_{G}(H)$ is the intersection of all conjugates of $H$ in $G$: $\core_{G}(H):= \bigcap_{g \in G} g^{-1}Hg$).
 Cameron showed in \cite{Camtrans} that in this case a generating left transversal always exists (see also \cite[Problem 100]{Cameron}).
 The proof is short but relies on a result \cite{Whi} of Whiston on \emph{minimal} generating sets (ones where no proper subset generates) of the symmetric group which uses the classification of finite simple groups (CFSG).

 However there is an obvious necessary condition for a subgroup $H$ of $G$ to possess a generating left transversal, which is that the index $[G:H]$ must be at least $d(G)$ (the \emph{rank} of $G$), defined to be the minimal number of generators for the finitely generated group $G$.
-We show that this condition is also sufficient in Theorem \ref{main} for $G$ any finitely generated group and $H$ any subgroup of finite index.
+In Theorem \ref{main} we show that this condition is also sufficient, for $G$ any finitely generated group and $H$ any subgroup of finite index.
 We can then try to strengthen this result by examining whether $[G:H]\geq d(G)$ implies that there exists a left-right transversal for $H$ that generates $G$.
 We have not managed to establish this in general but we have shown in Theorem \ref{rank3} that it is true if $d(G)\leq 3$.
-Moreover, in Section \ref{algorithms} we give sufficient additional conditions for our techniques from Section \ref{shiftbox section} to be algorithmic.